ritacarrilho/Toys-R-Us/README.md

 ## General Info
 Toys R Us store website using a router and MVC pattern with toys and stores information from a Database.
-Project developed in procedural and styled according to a maquette.
+Project developed in procedural and styled according to a mockup.
 Dev environment: Docker and Lando.

 ## Technologies:
 Project is created with: